blasphemetheus/chess/README.md

 - vs -> a local game you can play over the keyboard with a friend (or yourself)
 - online ->
 - cpu -> a local game you can play against the computer.
 There will be a number of different levels roughly sketched out as:
- 0. level 0 is random
+ 0. level 0 is always the first generated move (deterministic)
- 1. random but will always take a piece if available
+ 1. random from the available moves
+ 2. random from available moves, the first tier of those are moves that capture
- 2. governed by a naive heuristics fn that picks randomly from center pawns in first move then minor pieces for a couple moves and castles then does randomly
+ 3. governed by a naive heuristics fn that picks randomly from center pawns in first move then minor pieces for a couple moves and castles then does randomly
- 3. will do mainline openings for a couple lines somehow
+ 4. will do mainline openings for a couple lines somehow
- 4. also naive
+ 5. also naive
- 5. not offline anymore, responds to conditions on the board not to a preset plan ... etc
+ 6. not offline anymore, responds to conditions on the board not to a preset plan ... etc

  And then play a chess game, displaying an end screen with the winner.